-The Division of Satellite Services is responsible for creating professional video productions for all aspects of the University, using a broadcast quality digital television facility.
-The Satellite Services Division also receives programs via satellite and has satellite uplink capabilities.
-VSU is one of three educational agencies in the state, along h-On-Campus Student Housing Facilities Degrees Awarded; A-Associate; B-Bachelor's; J-Juris Doctor; M-Master's; S-Specialist in Education; D-Doctorate
+The Department of Satellite Services is responsible for creating professional video productions for all aspects of the University, using a broadcast quality digital television facility.
+The Satellite Services Division also receives programs via satellite.

 INSTITUTIONS OF THE UNIVERSITY SYSTEM OF GEORGIA